 Surveyors are used to measure stockpile volumes on construction and mining sites but also in quarries, aggregates storage sites or landfill areas.
 Drone surveying is a game changer in those use cases.
 It's now quicker, easier and safer to collect data over large stockpiles.
 Nevertheless, it's not necessarily easy to use drone data to generate robust stockpile calculation reports.
 Virtual Surveyor includes tools that help surveyors to perform those calculations in a simple and accurate way.
+It is also possible to automatically generate a user friendly PDF report or export the results as .CSV or GIS files.

 This article describes a step by step guide to help you calculate your stockpile.